-The new Dairy Strategy charts a bold future that will be quite different from today.
+The Dairy Tomorrow Strategy charts a bold future that will be quite different from today.
 Delivering on that means our sector will need to make transformational changes.

 Optimising and improving our current farming practices will not be enough.
 Challenges moving forward include price volatility, the availability of more milk alternatives, the need to reduce our environmental footprint, increasing demands from society for positive animal welfare, and the need to improve farmers’ wellbeing.

 These are interconnected issues that cannot be tackled in isolation.
 In some ways, it is like a Rubik's Cube, where solving one face at a time will ruin the others.
 We need to look at the whole system.

 A bold leap forward

 That’s where DairyNZ's Rural Land Use project comes in.
 The aim is to redesign production systems that take into account the many challenges facing our sector, and the varying needs and perspectives of our stakeholders.
 Those stakeholders include farmers, the New Zealand public, the consumers of our products, and the animals.

 It is about finding integrative systems, starting from an understanding of our stakeholders’ needs and goals.
 This project looks at dairying from outside of dairying – seeing it through the eyes of the world.
 Why?
 Because for New Zealand dairy to be sustainable and successful in the long-term, we must make products our communities and the world love, not only for their excellent quality, but also for the way in which they are produced.

 Working in collaboration with international experts, DairyNZ analyzed information, from interviews, workshops and written material, with a huge amount of reflection.
 Together we established some inspirational design goals (see image below), and developed two conceptual designs: ‘Local & Global, Naturally’, focused on natural solutions, and ‘High-tech, High control’, which applies whatever technology is needed.